trane-project/trane-music/courses/major_scale/lesson_A/exercise_2/back.md

-The note in degree number 2 of the A major scale is B.
+The note in degree number 2 of the A Major scale is B.